 Information and guidance

-This SPC briefs wells inspectors and administrative support staff of the line to take on queries about well notifications and about common misunderstandings about notifications on the part of industry.
+This guidance briefs wells inspectors and administrative support staff of the line to take on queries about onshore well notifications and clarify common misunderstandings concerning notifications on the part of industry.

 - Guidance on regulations and testing applicable to drawworks equipment (Offshore Information Sheet 14/2007)